 Interviewers also record moves in different ways, but due to the complexities of tracing procedures and the fact that not all the operational information is available, this can be a more arduous route to follow.

-#2 Updated by peter tammes over 6 years ago
+#2 Updated by peter tammes almost 7 years ago